Inquest into Child's Death at Goadby Marwood

 Sisters, Mary and Elizabeth Foister, were born in the village of Goadby Marwood, their parents were Solomon Foister of Scalford and Anne Lowe from Goadby.
 The Tithe Survey of 1839 recorded the Foister family living in one of the two small cottages which today have been combined to form Field Cottage, just off Main Street.
 Like most of the men in Goadby at that time, Solomon worked locally as a farm labourer.

 The sisters had four younger siblings, John, Thomas, Ann and Charles.
 In the summer of 1839, their mother gave birth to her seventh child, William, but sadly she died during or shortly after the birth leaving Solomon to raise his large family alone.
-With Solomon out working in the fields for long hours every day, the household and childcare duties would have fallen on the shoulders of his two young daughter, Mary, aged 19 at the time, and Elizabeth, who was just 16.
+With Solomon out working in the fields for long hours every day, the household and childcare duties would have fallen on the shoulders of his two young daughters, Mary, aged 19 at the time, and Elizabeth, who was just 16.

 On September 23rd, one of the sisters was at home caring for her younger siblings when a terrible accident occurred resulting in the death of her six-year-old sister, Ann.
 The inquest into the death was reported in the Leicester Chronicle on September 28th:

 An inquest was held before Thomas Clark, Gent.
 Coroner on Tuesday last at Goadby Marwood on the body of Ann Foister, an infant of the age of 6 years.

 On Monday morning the 23rd inst, having been left with another infant of age of 3 years, in the house of her father, Solomon Foister, whilst her sister had gone upstairs for a few minutes, the deceased attempted to take a kettle from the fire.
 When her sister came down, hearing the child scream out, she saw her all in flames.
 She instantly covered her with a blanket, which extinguished the fire.

 Medical aid was called in but the child died at one o'clock.